Article

 Spatial Relations Section

 The Spatial Relations section is broken down into two segments – Matching Parts & Figures and Spatial Visualization.
 This section of exam 955 is an aptitude test, not a knowledge test.
-It tests your inherent ability to visualize how parts and pieces come together to form the “big picture” – to visualize the end product represented by a drawing or schematic, to visualize the assembly of a piece of equipment using illustrated instructions, etc. Spatial ability is essential for success in a job that deals with mechanics and maintenance, so the Postal Service views the Spatial Relations test as an important tool when recruiting for the jobs filled from exam 955.
+It tests your inherent ability to visualize how parts and pieces come together to form the "big picture" – to visualize the end product represented by a drawing or schematic, to visualize the assembly of a piece of equipment using illustrated instructions, etc. Spatial ability is essential for success in a job that deals with mechanics and maintenance, so the Postal Service views the Spatial Relations test as an important tool when recruiting for the jobs filled from exam 955.
 We will discuss the two segments of the Spatial Relations section individually below.

 Matching Parts & Figures Segment